-We expect that delivery of the notes will be made to investors on or about date of this prospectus supplement (such settlement cycle being referred to as "T + ").
+We expect that delivery of the notes will be made to investors on or about July 2, 2021, which will be the ninth business day following the date of this prospectus supplement (such settlement cycle being referred to as "T+9").
 Under Rule 15c6-1 under the Exchange Act, trades in the secondary market are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade the notes any date prior to the second business day before delivery will be required, by virtue of the fact that the notes initially settle in T+ , to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
+Accordingly, purchasers who wish to trade the notes any date prior to the second business day before delivery will be required, by virtue of the fact that the notes initially settle in T+9, to specify an alternate settlement arrangement at the time of any such trade to prevent a failed settlement.
 Purchasers of the notes who wish to trade the notes prior to the second business day preceding the delivery date of the notes should consult their advisors.